brunorc93/minimap/README.md

 ---------------------------------------------------------------------------

 This module runs some of the previous modules to generate and island shape followed by separating it into biomes and giving those biomes generic names.
-It then creates a visualization of this generated location with buttons to either <ins>SAVE</ins> when finished the generated texture or <ins>RESET</ins> the generation back to its beginning, generating a new drawing.
+It then creates a visualization of this generated location with buttons to either `save` when finished the generated texture or `reset` the generation back to its beginning, generating a new drawing.

-This visualization shows the user the <ins>HOVER</ins>ed region's name below the map, alongside an identifier.
+This visualization shows the user the `hover`ed region's name below the map, alongside an identifier.
 Coastal regions are written as (main_region)(main_ID)-(coastal_subregion)(coastal_ID)

 A time counter is shown on the bottom left of the screen.
 On top of the screen, during the generation, a message is displayed indicating info related to which part of the process it is currently in.